 EDIT: This is following is presented as one narrative interpretation, which is not without valid contest.
 See the discussion in the comments below – especially the comments by aquinas – for how this interpretation may or may not have validity with the history of this text.
 I believe this narrative reading cam be of interest, regardless whether it presents the actual original intent .
 This is also not designed to be an expression or declaration of belief

-While we are accustomed to reading the first two of these narratives as telling the same story (Satan's desire to be the Savior figure and being rejected for pride), a close reading shows that this is not what was intended.
+While we are accustomed to reading the first two of these narratives as telling the same story (Satan’s desire to be the Savior figure and being rejected for pride), a close reading shows that it is possible that this is not the only productive reading.

-Moses ( actually a part Joseph Smith's revision and expansion of Genesis) tells of the rejection of Satan as the Savior figure.
-Abraham presents the rejection of Satan as the First Man.
-The Temple presents the rejection of Satan as the authorized Granter of Knowledge.
+Moses ( actually a part Joseph Smith’s revision and expansion of Genesis) tells of the rejection of Satan as the Savior figure.
+I propose we read Abraham presenting the rejection of Satan as the First Man.
+The Temple Endowment Ritual presents the rejection of Satan as the authorized Granter of Knowledge.

 First is the text of Moses 4:1–4: